Ice and climate

 Meltwater from the poles contributes to the global ocean 'conveyor' system, helping to form cold deepwater currents that sink towards the equator.
 Because freshwater is less buoyant than salt water these currents descend beneath warm water currents moving up from the equator, made more saline by evaporation.

 Salinity is therefore a key variable in ocean circulation patterns – in turn influencing global climate.
 A surfeit of melting ice as the mass balance of the cryosphere shifts threatens to affect the salinity of the oceans, modifying or switching off ocean currents, along with increasing sea level.

 Monitoring ice thickness

-ESA's CryoSat mission is designed to perform radar mapping to an unprecedented order of detail in order to establish if the thickness of ice sheets on land and marine sea ice is indeed reducing, and if so then by how much.
+ESA's CryoSat mission performs radar mapping to an unprecedented order of detail in order to establish if the thickness of ice sheets on land and marine sea ice is indeed reducing, and if so then by how much.

-Another Earth Explorer-class mission, ESA's Soil Moisture and Ocean Salinity (SMOS) spacecraft remotely measures ocean salinity to help ascertain the likelihood of changes in ocean currents and hence to our climate.
+Another Earth Explorer mission, ESA's Soil Moisture and Ocean Salinity (SMOS) spacecraft remotely measures ocean salinity to help ascertain the likelihood of changes in ocean currents and hence to our climate.